HOT RODS, STREET CARS, RACE CARS, STOCK CARS, ROAD RACE CARS, HIGH PERFORMANCE BOATS, AND FAST TRUCKS

 Copyright © 2015 Julius Hughes, III.
 All rights reserved.

-The Zot VI Top Fuel Front Engine Dragster building project is finished!
-The Atlanta Speed Shop Racing Team has big plans for the 2017 race year.
-We will be participating in 4 NHRA Hot Rod Series events, 6 Outlaw Nitro Tour events and plan to attend 4 display locations.
+The Zot VI Top Fuel Front Engine Dragster building project is complete.
+The car was completed in time for the 2016 NHRA Reunion at Bowling Green.
+We will be participating in NHRA Hot Rod Series events, Outlaw Nitro Tour events and plan to attend some Car Shows and other events.
+The car is a 225" Horton chassis with a 426 KB Hemi for power.

 Photo Collections of the Atlanta Speed Shop Series of the "ZOT" car